In Recognition of Texans Who Worked for Equality

 Guides to archival collections with materials related to early Tejano demands for inclusion:

-Memorials and petitions, Texas Legislature, 1836-1937.
+Memorials and petitions, Texas Secretary of State, 1836-1937.
 Card file.
 Archives and Information Services Division, Texas State Library and Archives Commission.
 These records are also available through Ancestry.com as Texas, Memorials and Petitions, 1834-1929. https://www.tsl.texas.gov/arc/ancestry

 This database contains petitions and similar correspondence made to the State of Texas.
 They include requests for action on civic matters and for aid.
 You might find documents addressing town incorporations, judicial district changes, appropriations, stock laws, liquor levies, requests for bridges, poor relief, divorce, permission for free blacks to settle in the state, and myriad other items.